Crypt-Language/Crypt/README.md

 **Indev** : Compiler Experimental but fully implemented (Sadly, Causes error while running `.class` file.
 See [this issue](https://github.com/Crypt-Language/Crypt/issues/20) for more info).
 Updates once every week.

 ### Community
+Have some ideas for Crypt features?
+Maybe you have a couple questions to ask about Crypt (or related)?
+If you do, don't hesitate to ask at the community chat room below.

 [![Gitter](https://badges.gitter.im/Crypt-Language/community.svg)](https://gitter.im/Crypt-Language/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Compiler Structure